SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/INTEGRATIONS_SETUP.md

 # 🔗 Integrations Setup Guide

-This guide explains how to set up the real integrations for Google Calendar, WhatsApp, and Linktree in your Campus Event Hub.
+This guide explains how to set up the real integrations for Google Calendar, WhatsApp, and Linktree in your UniConnect.

 ---

 ## 🎯 **Overview**

-Your Campus Event Hub now includes **fully functional integrations** that allow society admins to:
+Your UniConnect now includes **fully functional integrations** that allow society admins to:

 1. **Google Calendar** - Automatically sync events to Google Calendar
 2. **WhatsApp** - Share events via WhatsApp (web & Business API)